LyntonZhou/SWAT-HM-pre-post-processing/README.md

 3.1. outhml.hru

-code
+* code

-parameters
+* parameters

-Data for visualization: hru shape file in Data/TxtInOut files
+* Data for visualization: hru shape file in Data/Shapes, outhml.hru file in Data/TxtInOut

-Here is an [example] of the result
+* Here is an [example](https://github.com/LyntonZhou/SWAT-HM-pre-post-processing/blob/main/code/python_pro/post/pic_output_line/1_line.png) of the result

 3.2. outhml.rch

-code
+* code

-parameters
+* parameters

-Data for visualization: file.cio in the TxtInOut folder, observed data, and output.rch file
+* Data for visualization: file.cio in the TxtInOut folder, observed data, and output.rch file

-Here is an [example] of the result
+* Here is an [example] of the result

 3.3. outhml.sub

-code
+* code

-parameters
+* parameters

-Data for visualization: Subbasin shape file in Data/TxtInOut files
+* Data for visualization: Subbasin shape file in Data/Shapes, and outhml.sub in Data/TxtInOut

-Here is an [example](https://github.com/LyntonZhou/SWAT-HM-pre-post-processing/blob/main/code/python_pro/post/pic_output_line/1_line.png) of the result.
+* Here is an [example](https://github.com/LyntonZhou/SWAT-HM-pre-post-processing/blob/main/code/python_pro/post/pic_output_line/1_line.png) of the result.

 ### Support

 If you have any suggestions, want to report errors, and have scientific collaboration, please contact me (zhoulf@mail.bnu.edu.cn).

 参考 https://chrisschuerz.github.io/SWATplusR/index.html
 参考 https://github.com/tamnva/R-SWAT